andrewbriand/cse599g1-final/index.md

 ## Related Work

-I have personally created several AI to play ultimate tic tac toe without deep learning in the past.
+I have personally created several AIs to play ultimate tic tac toe without deep learning in the past.
 I used my best one for evaluation at the end of the project.

 There is a leaderboard for Ultimate Tic-Tac-Toe AIs on [codingame.com](https://www.codingame.com/multiplayer/bot-programming/tic-tac-toe/leaderboard).
 This is where I collected data for the project.